FlowFuse/website/src/handbook/peopleops/code-of-conduct.md

 ## Code of Conduct

-The primary goal of our Code of Conduct is to foster inclusive, collaborative and safe working conditions for all FlowForge staff.
-As such, FlowForge is committed to providing a friendly, safe and welcoming environment for all staff, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, or religion (or lack thereof).
+The primary goal of our Code of Conduct is to foster inclusive, collaborative and safe working conditions for all FlowForge staff and community members who participate in our open core projects.

+As such, FlowForge is committed to providing a friendly, safe and welcoming environment regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, or religion (or lack thereof).

-This code of conduct outlines our expectations for all FlowForge staff, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for the FlowForge community, as well as the consequences for unacceptable behavior.

 ### Scope

 The Code of Conduct applies to all FlowForge staff.
 This includes full-time, part-time and contractor staff employed at every seniority level.
+It also applies to contributors who engage with our open core projects.

 The Code of Conduct is to be upheld during all professional functions and events, including but not limited to:

  - Working remotely and communicating on FlowForge resources with other team members.
  - At FlowForge-related extracurricular activities and events.